Joana311/web-scraping/notes.md

     [-] setup middleware for pulling user data from the db to use id as a context for requests.
         * currently doing it inside trpc's createContext instead of using the middleware option, might wait for trpc v10 to do any big trpc refactors *

-    [-] fixed messy rerouting logic for deAuthentication.

-        [ ] improve re-routing logic whenever a session is expired and the user is redirected to `/` (currently does not log you out or clear app info about user)

 ## Done Recently

+    [x] fixed messy rerouting logic for deAuthentication.

+        [x] improve re-routing logic whenever a session is expired and the user is redirected to `/` (currently does not log you out or clear app info about user)

+    [x] make the muscle map actually reflect the current workout of a user
+        * need to implement the back side image as well*

     [x] finish the moving off of Mui to Tailwind